RetryR1v2/mms-saltyblock/README.md

 # Features

 - Just Saltyblock if you are not in the Ingame Channel you Get screen Effect and Notification to join Teamspeak
+- Shows a Cricle on Voice Range Changed
 - Blocks Communication On Death
 - Ignore Admins
 - You can use Picture or Screen Effect